-The homemade granola recipe to make over and over.
-Made from pantry ingredients, Chunky Vanilla Granola is the granola your yogurt is craving.
+The easy granola recipe you'll make over and over.
+Made from pantry ingredients, Homemade Chunky Vanilla Almond Granola is the granola your yogurt is craving.

 Some of the best homemade granola I ever had was in Switzerland.
 And it was a looong time ago at a little boutique hotel where a European continental breakfast was included.